 After breakfast, you will ride in the Camino de Hinojos and ride through La Matanza, a private bull breeding state which belongs to the well known breeder Borja Domecq.

-Aperitivo in the countryside, before you continue the ride towards La Calera, where you will stop for a picnic lunch.
+Aperitivo in the countryside, before you continue the ride through the Donana National Park, where you will stop for a picnic lunch.

-In the afternoon you will ride to HInojos and then on to Villamanrique.
+In the afternoon you will ride to HInojos and then on to Hermandad de Palos.
 Dinner and night at the Cortijo Ardea Purpurea.

 In the morning, you ride through the pine forests, dehesas (holm and cork oaks estates) and private fincas.
-Aperitivo and picnic lunch in the countryside, near the Hacienda de Lopa.
+Aperitivo and picnic lunch in the countryside..

-In the afternoon, you will ride around the reserve to get to the Hacienda de Gelo, sadly, the end of the ride.
+In the afternoon, you will ride through the park like woods and tracks to get to the Hacienda de Gelo, sadly, the end of the ride.
 The horses and the riders (in separate means of transport, of course!) will be driven back to La Corbera.

 Farewell dinner and night at la Corbera.